|

 Needs

-in order to gain an understanding of the events of both battles.
-Examination of these records will also help determine the
+examined in order to gain an understanding of the events of both battles.
+Examination of these records will also help determine

-be consulted in order to garner a better understanding of the integrity of these sites, and to eliminate the need for some
+will be consulted in order to garner a better understanding of the integrity of these sites, and to eliminate the need for

-“presence and absence” testing to delineate the boundary of the battles.
-Consultation with these collectors will
+some “presence and absence” testing to delineate the boundary of the battles.
+Consultation with these collectors

-project will be to amass as thorough a spatial data set as possible.
-Detailed maps of the boundaries of the battles, locations
+this project will be to amass as thorough a spatial data set as possible.
+Detailed maps of the boundaries of the battles,

-of earthworks, and locations of artifacts will be developed in order to convert this information into a GIS that can then
+locations of earthworks, and locations of artifacts will be developed in order to convert this information into a GIS that

 found could help describe the characteristics of the location and determine whether they pertain to an encampment or an area